 The D&LS is a pioneering design-led research lab, harnessing the latest developments in biological sciences and technology to envision new sustainable materials and forms of production.

-WP at CSM enables young people who have no family history of higher education, as well as, those who have become excluded from society to access and experience art and design culture, inspiring them to apply and successfully progress to courses at the college and across UAL.
+Outreach at CSM enables young people who have no family history of higher education, as well as, those who have become excluded from society to access and experience art and design culture, inspiring them to apply and successfully progress to courses at the college and across UAL.